Non-Motorcycle Meanders

 Jordan

 I took the opportunity of visiting Jordan before undertaking the Turkey tour in 2008.
 It’s a special place worth capturing.
-I kept a detailed diary so that has helped to write it up - some three years after the event!
-It was a good introduction to the Middle east and a relevant prelude to the Turkey tour.
+I kept a detailed diary so it won’t all that difficult to re-create the trip.

 Return to top of page